- Written by Dr.Mehmet Demircioglu

 A hair transplant is usually done under local anesthesia, but it is still a medical procedure.
 Testosterone therapy may require monitoring of hematocrit, hemoglobin, blood pressure, prostate risk where relevant, and other patient-specific values.
 I do not use those numbers to manage the hormone treatment.
 I use them to decide whether surgery day is sensible and whether the patient needs the prescribing doctor to review something first.

 For example, if a patient has an elevated hematocrit, uncontrolled blood pressure, or a recent medication change, I may slow the plan down until the medical team has reviewed it.
 That is not a cosmetic delay.
 It is part of making the procedure predictable.
-The same logic applies to any medication or supplement that can affect bleeding, swelling, or recovery.
-Blood thinners before hair transplant explains why medication details matter even when the patient feels healthy.
+Medicines and supplements that affect bleeding, swelling, or recovery belong in the same review, including blood thinners before a hair transplant.

 A stable prescription history is easier to plan around than a recent experiment.
 If the dose has changed several times, if symptoms are not controlled, or if recent labs are missing, the hair transplant calendar should not be treated as separate from the medical calendar.